vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 That should scaffold a new rails application in all its initial glory.
 As you can see, `postgresql` is the database of choice.
 Also, instructs the command to skip running `bundle install` after creating the project.

-Since the command creates all new `Gemfile` with necessary gem dependencies detailed, you need to build the image again.
+Since the command creates all-new `Gemfile` with necessary gem dependencies detailed, you need to build the image again.
 So, there is no point in running automatic `bundle install` on the container, as the gems downloaded will not be persisted.

-Since the new rails project has updated `Gemfile`, you need to stop the running services and build the image agian.
+Since the new rails project has updated `Gemfile`, you need to stop the running services and build the image again.
 The following commands should get you back up online:

 ```bash
 docker-compose down